 How to Landscape Your Front Garden

-A flourishing green garden is essential to maintaining the overall look and feel of your new Atherstone home.
-It is also important because once you have obtained your Certificate of Occupancy, your front yard landscaping must be completed within 6 months.
-Here are some helpful landscaping tips for designing the perfect front yard from the Atherstone Design Guidelines.
+A flourishing green garden is essential to maintaining the overall look and feel of your new Blakes Crossing home.
+It is also important because once you have moved into your house, your front yard landscaping must be completed within 6 months.
+Here are some helpful landscaping tips for designing the perfect front yard from the Blakes Crossing Design Guidelines.

 At least 50% of your front yard must be landscaped with planted grass or gardens